DavidGeorgeAnuj/Vision-AI-Toolkit/README.md

 ### **Face Matching**:

-*   Upload two images, and the app will compare the faces to check for matches, utilizing face embeddings (likely from OpenCV's Dlib or a similar model).
+*   Upload two images, and the app will compare the faces to check for matches, utilizing face embeddings.

 ### **Text Recognition**: